TL;DR

 Key takeaways

-- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include joint pain requiring a hip replacement, cataracts, or hernias.

 - Chronic Condition: A long-term condition that cannot be cured, only managed.
 Examples include diabetes, asthma, and high blood pressure.